EDyO/appu/README.md

 You'll need the following:
 - Docker, for Windows and Mac, you should use Docker Desktop.
-- Publishing infrastructure based on an online storage, and a CDN with invalidation features.
-  Currently only AWS S3 and CloudFront are supported.
+- Publishing infrastructure based on an online storage, and a CDN with invalidation features (currently only AWS S3 and CloudFront are supported.)
-  You'll need credentials for uploading the episodes' audio files and the RSS feed and then invalidating them on the CDN.
+- Valid credentials for uploading the episodes' audio files and the RSS feed and then invalidating them on the CDN.

 We recommend to use some secure online storage for your podcast configuration and specific details.
 It's also interesting for sharing the publishing process within teams.